sinclairzx81/typebox/readme.md

                                                      //   y: 0,
                                                      // }
 ```
-TypeBox also offers a form of casting where a value can be upgraded to meet the schematics of a given type.
+TypeBox also provides a type of cast where values can be upgraded to meet the schematics of a given type.
 Casts retain as much information from the original value as possible and can be used to upgrade existing values in scenarios where a type may have changed.
 Casts are immutable operations.

 ```typescript
 import { Value } from '@sinclair/typebox/value'